mladenmartinovic/leafletDB.demo/readme.md

 <pre>
 My solution of offline map using leaflet.js and indexedDB.
 IndexedDB consists of two tables, Tile and TileMemCache.
-Table Tile consist of png images converted from canvas, 200 tiles was forseen width logic of TileMemCache.
+Table Tile consist of JPEG images converted from canvas with compression of 0.15, which means 10 times less, cca: 6kB /tile vs 60kB/tile.
+200 tiles was forseen width logic of TileMemCache.
 Tiles which came to 201 place is deleted, but it can be extended.
 Logic is (FILO): tiles that were used last are on the first place, the oldest on a last place or delete.
 Its good for now but not finished yet.